Hawkins-Sherpherd/sherpherd.github.io/_posts/2024-02-11-RunYourMPLSNetworkWithBIRD_en.md

 ---
 layout: post_dn42
-title: 用 BIRD 运行你的 MPLS 网络
+title: Run your MPLS network with BIRD
 ---

-# 引言
+# Intro
-目前，网络上大多数在 Linux 上跑 MPLS 的教程是基于 FRR 的。因为在很长一段时间里，FRR 及其前身 Quagga 是在 Linux 上构建 MPLS 网络的不二之选，因为它们提供行业标准的 MPLS 相关协议实现（LDP，BGP-LU，BGP IPv4/IPv6 MPLS L3VPN，诸如此类），而彼时大多数其它路由套件甚至拿不出可用的 MPLS 支持。
+Now, most tutorials about running MPLS on Linux are based on FRR.
+Because in a long time, FRR and its predecessor Quagga are the only choices who provide industry standard MPLS  related protocol (LDP, BGP-LU, BGP IPv4/IPv6 MPLS L3VPN, etc.) implementation, by the time, most of other routing software don't even have availiable MPLS support.

-在 DN42 中为多数人所使用的 BIRD 也在其最新版本（2.14）中添加了对 MPLS 的可用支持，现在 BIRD 也有可以感知 MPLS 并产生带 MPLS 标签的路由协议了。（尽管还是没有 LDP）[<sup>[1]</sup>](#c1)
+The most popular routing software among DN42 users, BIRD, has added availiable MPLS support in its newest version (2.14), now BIRD has MPLS-aware, labeled route producing routing protocol, too.
+(No LDP still though) [<sup>[1]</sup>](#c1)

-在最新的 BIRD 2.0 用户指南中，新增了 MPLS 功能相关章节[<sup>[2]</sup>](#c2)，其节选内容如下：
+The newest BIRD 2.0 User Guide has added MPLS function related chapter[<sup>[2]</sup>](#c2), this is an excerpt:

 > In BIRD, the whole process generally works this way: A MPLS-aware routing protocol (say BGP) receives routing information including remote label.
 It produces a route with attribute mpls policy (p.
 30) specifying